thebadcoder96/DataEngineering/1_week/1_Docker_SQL/Notes.md

-# Some notes from Week 1
+# Notes from Week 1
 To run docker Postgres:
 ```
 docker run -it \